googleapis/google-cloud-java/google-cloud-dns/README.md

 Contributions to this library are always welcome and highly encouraged.

-See `gcloud-java`'s [CONTRIBUTING] documentation and the `gcloud-*` [shared documentation](https://github.com/GoogleCloudPlatform/gcloud-common/blob/master/contributing/readme.md#how-to-contribute-to-gcloud) for more information on how to get started.
+See `google-cloud`'s [CONTRIBUTING] documentation and the [shared documentation](https://github.com/GoogleCloudPlatform/gcloud-common/blob/master/contributing/readme.md#how-to-contribute-to-gcloud) for more information on how to get started.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 See [Code of Conduct][code-of-conduct] for more information.